/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Island tour including the remains of St Tredwell’s Chapel, St Boniface Kirk and a nature walk

-This morning we board our ferry as foot passengers to sail to Papa Westray, where we transfer along the spine of the island to a peaceful field beside a rocky shore.
+This morning we travel by ferry to Papa Westray, where we transfer along the spine of the island to a peaceful field beside a rocky shore.
 Here we visit the extraordinary, partly subterranean, Knap of Howar: this is the oldest house in Northern Europe.
 We enter through its original threshold which is joined by a very low corridor to a contemporary ‘workshop’.
 Its wall cupboards, room dividers and hearths seem pristine, but Unstan Ware pottery found here proves that this early farmstead is c.5500 years old; that’s older than Skara Brae and nearly 1000 years older than the pyramids.
 A picnic lunch gives us a leisure time to enjoy the atmosphere of this special site.

 We then tour the remains of St Tredwell’s Chapel perched on a small mound on a peninsula in St Tredwell’s Loch.
 Built on an Iron Age site, this medieval church was revered until recently as a pilgrimage site associated with miracle cures by St Tredwell, a holy virgin who lived in the 700s.
 We also visit the 12th century St Boniface Kirk, the only church other than St Magnus’ Cathedral to survive the Reformation and continue in use.
 This site shows evidence of occupation from the Iron Age, and was a monastic settlement established in the 8th century.
 Our visit to Papa Westray concludes with an excursion to the north of the island where we enjoy a short nature walk.
 (Overnight Kirkwall, Orkney) BLD

-Day 13: Saturday 22 June, Day Excursion to the Island of Hoy
+Day 13: Saturday 9 August, Kirkwall: Day Excursion to the Island of Hoy

 • Ferry to island of Hoy